convergencelabs/convergence-client-javascript/npmjs/README.md

 ```

 # Documentation
-The full compliment of Convergence documentation can be found here:
+The full complement of Convergence documentation can be found here:

 https://convergence.io/learn/